Skip to main content

 Real Time Threat Protection Policy

-UEBA - Protection against Insider Threats
+UEBA (User and Entity Behaviour Analytics) - Protection against Insider Threats

-Standard/Advance UEBA License
+Standard/Advanced UEBA License

 Netskope Enterprise Browser on Unmanaged devices for Managed Apps